WafeeRahman/ExploreToronto/README.md

 - **React**: The entire frontend is built using React, allowing for a dynamic and responsive user experience.
 - **Material UI**: Provides a modern and consistent design, replacing the older Bootstrap framework from the previous version of the application.
 - **Vite**: Used as the build tool for the frontend, ensuring faster and optimized development with hot-reload capabilities.
-- **Mapbox GL**: Powers the interactive map feature, allowing users to explore and post spots directly on a map interface.
+- **Mapbox GL**: Powers the interactive map feature, allowing users to explore and post Posts directly on a map interface.

 ### Additional Technologies